- Citizens have a right to pursue a legal occupation, and the burden should fall on the government to justify any restrictions to that right.

 - Create protections for economic opportunity: Protect economic opportunity by creating a statutory right to an occupation; requiring proof of a clear, likely and well-established danger to the public, and ensuring that less restrictive means have been tried before resorting to professional licensing.

-- In the 1950s, only one in 20 U.S. workers needed the government’s permission to pursue their chosen occupation.
-Today, that figure stands at almost one in three.
+- In the 1950s, about one in 20 U.S. workers needed the government’s permission to pursue their chosen occupation.
+Today, that figure stands at about one in four.

 - Research to date – on occupations as diverse as school teachers, interior designers, mortgage brokers, dentists, physicians and others – provides little evidence that government licenses protect public health and safety or improve the quality of products or services.

-- A nationwide studyof license requirements found that Georgia licenses only 33 out of 102 moderate-income occupations, but it imposes the 18th most burdensome requirements on workers wishing to enter those occupations.
-Georgia ranked as the 37th most extensively and onerously licensed state.
-Georgia is one of only two states, for example, that requires landscape contractors to pass two examinations.
-And it is one of only 10 states that license landscape contractors at all.
+- A nationwide study of license requirements found that Georgia licenses only 41 out of 102 lower-income occupations, but it imposes the 14th most burdensome requirements on workers wishing to enter those occupations.
+Georgia ranked as the 34th most extensively and onerously licensed state.

 As millions of Americans struggle to find productive work, one of the quickest ways legislators could help would be to reduce or remove needless licensure burdens.